Competitive research is critical for existing and new businesses alike.

 To make the most of your online advertising, it’s critical that you get your targeting right!

-- Google ads let you target keywords people use to search.
+- Google ads let you target the keywords people use to search.

 - Facebook ads target audiences or users, based on set targeting criteria.